American Beautyberry: A Showstopper Native Plant

 Beauty berry is naturally an understory plant.
 You’ll find it growing in wooded areas in nature.
 My dad has them growing in the forested/swampy areas around his home in rural Florida.

-Beautyberry loves dappled sunlight or part shade.
+Beautyberry loves dappled sunlight or partial shade.
 This is a great plant to put in a yard with shade trees where full sun plants can’t thrive.

 4. The large plant is a great focal point in a bed